jinh0/eyeliner.nvim/README.md

 - To disable eyeliner.nvim on the [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) plugin, you need to add `nofile` as a disabled buftype to your configuration, i.e., `disable_buftypes = {"nofile"}` and `NvimTree` as a disabled filetype, i.e., `disable_filetypes = {"NvimTree"}`.

+## Contributing

+The plugin is written using the [Fennel](https://fennel-lang.org) programming language in the `fnl/` directory.
+The transpiled Lua code is committed along with the original Fennel code in the `lua/` directory, so that Fennel is not a dependency for users.
+Therefore, for development, you must first have Fennel installed.
+[See here for instructions](https://fennel-lang.org/setup).

+To build the project, simply run `make`, which will transpile the Fennel code into Lua.

+This repository uses the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.